ployt0/server_monitor/README.md

 - `known_ports` is a comma separated list of ports we have accepted being open and so can be ignored by future reports.

+### Tests

+Google stopped allowing simple log in with username and password in May 2022.
+This caused the script to proceed (succeed) without sending any emails.

+The `send_email` function threw `SMTPAuthenticationError` but had no way to report this other than local logs.

+Unittests did not pick this up since gmail is the one external dependency, I guess other mail providers exist and they may follow suit.
+For that reason, just be aware or use integration testing.